Rate Hike: More Bad News for New York State Health Insurance Customers?

 Jul 7th, 2014

-New York State Health insurance customers may in be for a bit of sticker shock next year.
-That’s at least according new filings from health insurance companies with the New York State Department of Financial Services, who are seeking approval for various rate increases next year.
+New York Health insurance customers may be in for a bit of a sticker shock next year.
+That’s at least according to new filings from health insurance companies with the New York State Department of Financial Services, who are seeking approval for various rate increases next year.

 The New York Post broke the story last week with much fanfare.
-According to the Post, multiple New York State health insurance companies selling at the New York State Health Insurance Exchange are hoping for double digit rate increases in 2015.
+According to the Post, multiple New York health insurance companies selling at the New York State of Health Insurance Exchange are hoping for double-digit rate increases in 2015.
 If approved these rate hikes have the potential to affect thousands of New Yorkers when open enrollment begins again later this year.

 Among those companies selling health insurance exchange plans that are seeking increases are many of the state’s big providers.
 The currently more than 24,000 Excellus Health Plan customers could see a 19.7 percent increase in 2015.
 While MVP Health Plan is looking for a 19 percent boost for their 33,000 customers next year.
 New York State’s current largest health insurance exchange plan provider, Health Republic Insurance of New York, wants a 15.2 percent insurance for their 68,000 members.
 Aetna is also looking for a close to 20 percent hike.

-Overall the average requested rate increase in New York State including both exchange and non-exchange offering is 13 percent.
-Meaning that not every company is increasing rates, a few are actually decreasing them, and some that are looking for increases are only looking for modest ones.
+Overall the average requested rate increase in New York State including both exchange and non-exchange offerings is 13 percent.
+This means that not every company is increasing rates, a few are decreasing them, and some that are looking for increases are only looking for modest ones.

 Despite that, it’s still worth asking the question: Why are rates in New York State going back up so dramatically?